Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 ## Mental model

 Four ideas hold the rest of the chapter together.
-Worth carrying in your head before reading any specific API — most of the rules below are corollaries of these.
+Worth carrying in your head before reading any specific API: most of the rules below are corollaries of these.

 ### Forward-progress contract

 Swift Concurrency's runtime owns a small pool of threads, and its contract is that **every thread is always making progress**.
 A `Task` that calls `Thread.sleep`, `DispatchSemaphore.wait`, blocks on a `pthread_mutex` held by a peer, or makes a synchronous I/O call into a C library *parks the thread*.
-The runtime can't reclaim it, can't reassign it, and can't apologise — the cooperative pool just stalls.
+The runtime can't reclaim it, can't reassign it, and can't apologise: the cooperative pool just stalls.

 This is the single biggest mental shift from GCD.
 Under GCD, blocking a worker was fine: the system spun up another worker.
 Under Swift Concurrency, blocking is a bug, and the rest of the design exists to make non-blocking ergonomic.

 ### The cooperative thread pool

 GCD's failure mode was thread explosion.
-A queue with ready work and no available worker would create one — easy to push past the kernel's thread limit on I/O-bound workloads.
+A queue with ready work and no available worker would create one: easy to push past the kernel's thread limit on I/O-bound workloads.
 Swift Concurrency intentionally caps the cooperative pool at roughly **one thread per CPU core, per QoS class**.
 Adding more threads doesn't help if everyone is parked, so the runtime forces you to *suspend* (release the thread) instead of *block* (occupy it).

-This is also why creating millions of tasks is fine — they share that handful of threads via cheap suspensions, not by spawning kernel threads.
+This is also why creating millions of tasks is fine: they share that handful of threads via cheap suspensions, not by spawning kernel threads.

 ### `async` is a state machine, not a thread